Olbrien/42Lisboa-lvl_4_cpp_modules/README.md

 Destructor:

-    A constructor in C++ is a special method that is automatically called when an object of a class is deleted;
+    A destructor in C++ is a special method that is automatically called when an object of a class is deleted;

         #include <iostream>